-Section E: Reporting

-On a quarterly basis, the LAC shall submit a report to the OHR regarding the Agency's implementation of its Biennial Language Access Plan ("BLAP"), and on an annual basis, a narrative report on progress made in the implementation.

-- 2. The quarterly reports shall consist of, but are not limited to: - The status of all tasks required of CFSA in accordance with its BLAP at the end of each quarter of the fiscal year or as otherwise required by the OHR and the Act - b.
-A summation of all activity performed within the fiscal year including a self-assessment of what objectives were unmet, with explanation. - c.
-The number of language access complaints received during the quarter and the steps taken to resolve those complaints. - 3.
-The annual reports shall consist of, but are not limited to: - a.
-The total number of individuals served from the total population served by CFSA within the fiscal year (delineated by language). - b.
-How many translated vital documents were completed. - c.
-Oral language services offered through CFSA services and programs. - d.
-The names of all organizations to which the CFSA provides grants or contracts to provide services to its LEP and NEP population. - e.
-An itemized budget allocated for Language Access purposes. - f.
-A comprehensive list of CFSA's bilingual staff employed in public contact positions. - g.
-A list of contractors and grantees and the status of their compliance with the Act. - h.
+Se Section E: Reporting On a quarterly basis, the LAC shall submit a report to the OHR regarding the Agency's implementation of its Biennial Language Access Plan (BLAP), and on an annual basis, a narrative report on progress made in the implementation.
+2. The quarterly reports shall consist of, but are not limited to: a.
+The status of all tasks required of CFSA in accordance with its BLAP at the end of each quarter of the fiscal year or as otherwise required by the OHR and the Act b.
+A summation of all activity performed within the fiscal year including a self-assessment of what objectives were unmet, with explanation. c.
+The number of language access complaints received during the quarter and the steps taken to resolve those complaints.
+3. The annual reports shall consist of, but are not limited to: The total number of individuals served from the total population served by CFSA within the fiscal year (delineated by language). b.
+How many translated vital documents were completed. c.
+Oral language services offered through CFSA services and programs.
+The names of all organizations to which the CFSA provides grants or contracts to provide services to its LEP and NEP population. e.
+An itemized budget allocated for Language Access purposes.
+A comprehensive list of CFSA's bilingual staff language facilitators employed in public contact positions.
+A list of contractors and grantees and the status of their compliance with the Act. h.
 The number of language access complaints received during the fiscal year and the steps taken to resolve those complaints.
+Se ection F: Training 1.
+The goal of CFSA's LAP is to ensure that all staff members are adequately trained in the use of and access to language access resources.
+2. CFSA staff members, contractors, grantees, volunteers, student interns, externs, business associates, and any other persons who are CFSA service providers shall be trained on the requirements of the Act.
+3. Staff shall be trained in cultural competency (e.g., diversity, sensitivity), as well as how to access telephonic interpretation services.
+4. Staff shall be made aware of language access training offered by the LAP and the OHR.
+5. Language access training shall be incorporated into the orientation for new employees.